atrisovic/weather-panel.github.io/tutorial-content/content/getting-started.md

 # Who is this tutorial for?

 This tutorial is created for students and researchers new to climate econometrics.
-However, it assumes a knowledge of panel econometrics.
-You should be familiar with specifications that factor-out unobserved heterogeneity, implementing flexible trends, weighted regressions, approaches to deal with heteroskedasticity and correlated errors, and diagnosing efficiency problems.
+However, it assumes a knowledge of panel econometric methods.
+You should be familiar with specifications that factor-out unobserved heterogeneity, flexible trends, weighted regressions, approaches to deal with heteroskedasticity and correlated errors, and diagnostics for efficiency problems.
 Some concepts in panel econometrics are more specific to weather regressions, such as dose-response curves, data-generating processes, and neighborhood effects, and we will cover those in this tutorial.

-We also assume basic experience with one scientific programming language (Stata, R, Matlab, Julia, Python).
+We also assume basic experience with one scientific programming language (Stata, R, Python, Matlab, Julia).
 In most examples, we provide code snippets in more than one programming language, so you can get started.

 You should also already have a research question.
 There are plenty of ways to find important questions, and maybe we will try to offer a